cns-iu/cns-humanexus-2.0/docs/readme.md

 ## Da Vinci Drawings

-Anatomical images from the Notebooks of Leonardo da Vinci ([Images](https://drive.google.com/drive/u/0/folders/1wgK6cJWuPYzvcREmwT7O8XKep8pMsjnS)).
+[Anatomical images](https://drive.google.com/drive/u/0/folders/1wgK6cJWuPYzvcREmwT7O8XKep8pMsjnS) from the Notebooks of Leonardo da Vinci.

 ## FTU Images

-Extracted images from the multipanel NLM publications can be found at [Data](https://drive.google.com/drive/u/0/folders/1U59da-zREHxIQsuy1CMMXTsmOgSiymjB).
+[Extracted images](https://drive.google.com/drive/u/0/folders/1U59da-zREHxIQsuy1CMMXTsmOgSiymjB) from the multipanel National Library of Medicine (NLM) publications.

 ## 2D FTUs

 A functional tissue unit (FTU) is the smallest tissue organization that performs a unique physiologic function and is replicated multiple times in a whole organ.
-Functional tissue unit illustrations may be used to explore cell type populations by gene, protein, and lipid biomarkers in the Functional Tissue Unit (FTU) Explorer app.

-The 2D FTUs can be found at the HRA [website](https://humanatlas.io/2d-ftu-illustrations?releaseVersion=2.3).
+Functional tissue unit illustrations may be used to explore cell type populations by gene, protein, and lipid biomarkers in the Functional Tissue Unit Explorer app.The 2D FTUs can be found at the [HRA website](https://humanatlas.io/2d-ftu-illustrations?releaseVersion=2.3).

 ## 3D GLB Files

 The HRA 3D Reference Object Library provides anatomically correct reference organs.
 The organs are developed by 3D medical illustrators and approved by subject matter experts for organs.
-The organs can be downloaded from the HRA Portal ([https://humanatlas.io/3d-reference-library](https://humanatlas.io/3d-reference-library)) in the GLB format ([https://www.khronos.org/gltf](https://www.khronos.org/gltf)).
+The organs can be downloaded from the [HRA Portal](https://humanatlas.io/3d-reference-library) in the [GLB format](https://www.khronos.org/gltf).

 # Code